weaveworks/ignite/docs/declarative-config.md

   memory: 800MB
 ```

-This API object specifies a need for 2 vCPUs, 800 MB of RAM and 3 GB of disks space.
+This API object specifies a need for 2 vCPUs, 800 MB of RAM and 3 GB of disk space.

 We can tell Ignite to make this happen by simply running: